 Part of this hotel, located in the French Quarter at 1024 Chartres Street, was once a Confederate hospital.
 In that part of the building, maids have reported seeing Confederate soldiers and surgeons of the era.
-There are also reports of blood stains appearing and disappearing mysteriously on bedding in some rooms.
+There are also reports of bloodstains appearing and disappearing mysteriously on bedding in some rooms.
 There's even a report that once, as the elevator door opened onto the second floor, the entire hospital was in view.

 In a previous incarnation, the Royal Orleans was the St. Louis Hotel.
-It is said that a maid at the St. Louis still sees to the comfort of her guests on the second floor, who wake up to find the sheets of the bed tucked tightly around them as if to keep them warm.
+It is said that a maid at the St. Louis still sees to the comfort of her guests on the second floor, who wake up to find the sheets of the bed tucked tightly around them as if to keep them warm and cozy.
 However, what is she doing about the cold water faucets that turn themselves on in the middle of the night?